Myth 1: The Interest Rate Determines the True Cost of the Mortgage

 With most loans you are able to refinance as frequently as you’d like as long as you are refinancing to lower your rate and/or term of your mortgage.
 A good rule of thumb is to wait to refinance until the current interest rate would save you enough money each month to recoup the costs of refinancing in two years.

 A pre-qualification and a pre-approval are not the same.
-A prequalification is when the lender gives you an idea of the mortgage amount for which you qualify based on basic information such as your income.
-A pre-approval takes this a step further by providing the lender with all the necessary documentation submitted in a loan application as well as having a lender pull your credit to more accurately give you a loan amount which you qualify for.
+A pre-qualification is when the lender gives you an idea of the mortgage amount for which you qualify based on basic information such as your income.
+A pre-approval takes this a step further by providing the lender with all the necessary documentation submitted in a loan app as well as having a lender pull your credit to more accurately give you a loan amount which you qualify for.

 While low credit scores can lead to higher interest rates, there are still loan programs out there that borrowers with less than perfect credit can qualify for.
 Discuss your situation with your loan officer to find a mortgage solution that works for you.